 Why a Sales Spiff Works Especially Well in Automotive Distribution

 Automotive chemical distribution is a business built on relationships and repetition.
 Your reps visit the same shops, the same quick lubes, the same dealerships week after week.
 Accounts fall into patterns.
 They buy what they always buy, in the quantities they always buy, because that’s what works for them.
-A sales spiff is one of the few tools that can break that pattern — legitimately and profitably.
+A Sales Spiff is one of the few tools that can break that pattern — legitimately and profitably.

 Moving New Product Through the Channel

 When a manufacturer launches a new product, getting it into shops is the first battle.
-A well-structured sales spiff gives your reps a concrete reason to introduce it, and gives shop owners a reason to try it.
+A well-structured Sales Spiff gives your reps a concrete reason to introduce it, and gives shop owners a reason to try it.
 Instead of a passive mention, the product becomes the focus of the visit.
-A sales spiff turns a product launch from a slow burn into a concentrated push — which is exactly what manufacturers need when they’re trying to establish a new SKU in a competitive shelf environment.
+A Sales Spiff turns a product launch from a slow burn into a concentrated push — which is exactly what manufacturers need when they’re trying to establish a new SKU in a competitive shelf environment.

 Clearing Inventory Before It Becomes a Problem